Claude Cat: Character biography

 Jones added another idiosyncrasy to Claude's id in another 1950 film, Two's a Crowd.
 Here, Claude is scared out of his mind by a diminutive dog named Frisky Puppy, newly adopted by Claude's owners.
 The main theme, however, is jealousy, as Claude's attempts to oust the intruder repeatedly fail due to the cat's intense cowardice - a running gag has Claude repeatedly leaping up and clinging to the ceiling, shivering in fear, after the puppy playfully comes up behind him and barks.
 At the end, however Claude gets revenge by sneaking up behind Frisky and barking, causing the puppy to leap up and cling to the ceiling, also shivering in fear.
 Jones repeated the scenario with slight variations in Terrier-Stricken in 1952 and No Barking in 1954 (the latter changing the color of Claude's fur from full yellow to orange and yellow and featuring a cameo by Tweety at the end).

 In future cartoons, Jones recast Claude as a silent villain, still possessing his full set of neuroses.
-This stage of the character's evolution is best exemplified by the 1954 film Feline Frame-Up and in the 1958 film Cat Feud.
-In the first cartoon, Claude convinces his owner that fellow pet Marc Antony is trying to eat the precious kitten Pussyfoot.
+This stage of the character's evolution is best exemplified in the 1954 film Feline Frame-Up and in the 1958 film (his final "classic era" cartoon) Cat Feud.
+In the former, Claude convinces his owner that fellow pet Marc Antony is trying to eat the precious kitten Pussyfoot.
 Marc Antony is tossed out, allowing Claude the run of the house; that is, until Marc Antony outwits the cat and makes him sign a confession admitting to his crimes.
-The second cartoon contains a similar, unnamed, cat character.
+The latter contains a similar, unnamed, cat character who tries to steal a sausage from Pussyfoot.

-Claude's final cartoon was in 1962's Louvre Come Back to Me! where he is depicted as a French cat (named Pierre) that loved Penelope Pussycat, when he is insulted by Pepé Le Pew.

 Claude was played by voice actor Mel Blanc using a quirky, strangulated voice similar to that of Marvin the Martian.

 Later appearances

 One of the versions of Claude Cat was planned to be made as a cameo in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.
 He appears with other animated characters scared when Casper appears at the funeral.

 Claude appears in the episode "Mr. Popular's Rules of Cool" of Tiny Toon Adventures.

 Claude appeared as one of the spectators in the basketball game of the 1996 film Space Jam.

 In the 2006 Bah, Humduck!
 A Looney Tunes Christmas, Claude Cat has a very brief cameo as a Lucky Duck Superstore employee going home for Christmas.

 Claude briefly appears in The Looney Tunes Show opening.

 Claude appears in several episodes of New Looney Tunes, voiced by John Kassir.

 Claude also appeared with Hubie and Bertie in the Looney Tunes Cartoons short "Frame the Feline", where he is voiced by Eric Bauza.

+Claude makes a cameo appearance in the 2026 film Coyote vs. Acme as a clerk working at the Avery, Jones & Maltese law firm.